 The best way to see the city of Athens is via a walking tour.
 Have a local travel specialist take you around the city center and educate you on ancient Greece.

-One of the best parts about visiting Athens in November is there are fewer tourists!
+One of the best parts about visiting Athens in November is that there are fewer tourists!
 This makes it easier to enjoy the city.
-You will also notice lower prices visiting Greece in November.
+You will also notice lower prices when visiting Greece in November.

 Perks When Visiting Athens in November